apache/metron/metron-sensors/pycapa/README.md

 ### Kerberos

 The probe can be used in a Kerberized environment.
+The Python client README (https://github.com/confluentinc/confluent-kafka-python) has an important note for Kerberos case that the pre-built Linux wheels do NOT contain SASL Kerberos support.
+You will need to use the non-binary wheel to install confluent-kafka-python and build/install librdkafka separately.
 Follow these additional steps to use Pycapa with Kerberos.
 The following assumptions have been made.
 These may need altered to fit your environment.

   * The Kafka broker is at `kafka1:6667`
   * Zookeeper is at `zookeeper1:2181`
   * The Kafka security protocol is `SASL_PLAINTEXT`
   * The keytab used is located at `/etc/security/keytabs/metron.headless.keytab`
   * The service principal is `metron@EXAMPLE.COM`

-    If it is not, ensure that you have `libsasl` or `libsasl2` installed.
+1. If it is not, ensure that you have `libsasl` or `libsasl2` installed.
 On CentOS, this can be installed with the following command.
      ```
         yum install -y cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi
      ```

- 1. Use the non-binary wheel to install confluent-kafka-python.

-    The Python client README (https://github.com/confluentinc/confluent-kafka-python) has an important note for Kerberos case:
-    ```
-    **NOTE:** The pre-built Linux wheels do NOT contain SASL Kerberos support.
-             If you need SASL Kerberos support you must install librdkafka and
-             its dependencies using the above repositories and then build
-             confluent-kafka from source.
-     ```

-    so you will need to use the non-binary wheel to install confluent-kafka-python and build/install librdkafka separately

 1. Build Librdkafka with SASL support (` --enable-sasl`) and install at your chosen $PREFIX.
     ```